Many older adults benefit from elder care services.

 - Is the senior losing weight?
 Losing weight without trying is a warning sign for a number of health concerns, whether physical or emotional.
 Many older adults who have lost a spouse, for instance, no longer want to prepare healthy meals for just one.
 Or a senior may have difficulty with shopping and cooking, or struggle with medication side effects that change how food tastes or smells.
 Be sure to schedule an appointment with your loved one’s doctor.
 Home care can help in a variety of ways, with services such as grocery shopping, meal preparation, transportation, and the companionship that helps lonely seniors enjoy mealtime – and life – once again.

-To learn more about professional elder care services in St. Charles and the surrounding areas, contact Visiting Care Giving Services.
+To learn more about professional elderly care Chesterfield and the surrounding areas trust, contact Visiting Care Giving Services.
 Our trained, experienced, and compassionate care team is always on hand to help make life safer and more enjoyable for older adults.
 Call us any time at (636) 493-9058 to request a free in-home consultation to learn more.